-The File menu contains most basic file functionality: $File \to Open$ for opening a Cytoscape session file; $File \to New$ Network for creating a new network, either blank for editing, or from an existing network; $File \to Save$ for saving a session file; $File \to Import$ for importing data such as networks and tables; and $File \to Export$ for exporting data. $File \to Export$ Network to Image lets you export the network in either JPEG, PDF, PNG, PostScript or SVG format. $File \to Export$ Network to Web Page lets you export the entire session or a single network as a Web page using Cytoscape.js.
+The File menu contains most basic file functionality: $File \rightarrow Open$ for opening a Cytoscape session file; $File \rightarrow New$ for creating a new network, either blank for editing, or from an existing network; $File \rightarrow Save$ for saving a session file; $File \rightarrow Import$ for importing data such as networks and tables; and $File \rightarrow Export$ for exporting data. $File \rightarrow Export$ as Image lets you export the network in either JPEG, PDF, PNG, PostScript or SVG format. $File \rightarrow Export$ as Web Page lets you export the entire session or a single network as a Web page using Cytoscape.js.

-File $\rightarrow$ Recent Session will list recently opened session files for quick access.
-File $\rightarrow$ Print... allows printing.
+File \rightarrow Recent Session will list recently opened session files for quick access.
+File \rightarrow Run allows you to specify a Cytoscape script file to run, and File \rightarrow Print Current Network... allows printing.